-My package fee includes a customized, well-written, attractively formatted, ATS-compatible resume in Microsoft Word and PDF formats, and well-written customized cover letter, the DISCStyles profile assessment report, and a comprehensive review of your LinkedIn profile.
+My package fee includes a customized, well-written, attractively formatted, ATS-compatible resume in Microsoft Word and PDF formats, a customized cover letter, the DISCStyles profile assessment report, and a guided review of your LinkedIn profile.
 When bundled, those services represent significant savings over my a la carte pricing.

 Once we have our initial consultation, I can tell when a project may require services beyond the scope of my typical package.
 In that case, I may add additional fees my proposal.
 Some of these might include:

-- You’ve never had a “real” resume (we’re starting from scratch)
+- You’ve never had a resume (we’re starting from scratch)

 - Your last resume was done more than 15-20 years ago

 - You’re completely changing careers (reframing your experience takes additional time)